-Light-years are a way of measuring distance in space.
+A light-year is a way of measuring astronomical distances in space.
 That doesn't make much sense because "light-year" contains the word "year," which is normally a unit of time.
 Even so, light-years measure distance.

 Here on Earth we are used to measuring all distances in either inches/feet/miles or centimeters/meters/kilometers, depending on where you live and what method of measurement is used.
 Thanks to school, most people know how long a foot or a meter is — we are comfortable with these units because we use them every day.
 Light-years, not so much.
 Same thing with miles and kilometers — these are nice, human increments of distance that our minds can easily understand.
 Light-years, not so much.